jusic/energiador/README.rst

 ==========

 A simple energy draw meter for the Jolla phone / SailfishOS.
-It is currently a very crude hack, that just displays current energy draw.
-It does not currently work on the Sailfish SDK emulator since the energy sensor sysfs paths are different.
+It is currently a very crude hack, that just displays current energy draw and a history graph of max.
+120 previous data points.

-The aim is to add graphing into the app.
-Contributions are welcome.
+There are some issues when the device is in standby; the QTimer does not fire every 250ms, but much more rarely.
+This is probably due to aggressive power saving mode in Jolla / Sailfish.
+I do not yet know how to work around this.

+Comments, ideas and contributions are welcome.

 License